KonradHoeffner/tempoguide/index.md

 However a resolved Murktide is often a huge problem for you and once it is in play the Spellbomb may even grow it, so you may have to use it earlier.
 Taking away Delirium can also be useful to save your creatures from Unholy Heat.

+<youtube-video id="X17fCga0pWE" t="1378" ></youtube-video>
+<youtube-video id="8Bn3nKYBz0s"></youtube-video><!--Review of BeExcellent on UB Tempo vs RUG Delver-->

 ### UR Cutter
 <mtg-cards names="Cori-Steel Cutter|Mishra's Bauble"></mtg-cards>

-<youtube-video id="1CWAQ_oUBBw"></youtube-video>
-<youtube-video id="=r_pYbcq92_c" t="5810"></youtube-video>

-A matching that is favoured according to other tempo players but I struggle with a lot, as Cori-Steel Cutter can quickly take over a game and Murktide Regent can also be difficult to answer for us, while they have Pyroblast for our Murktides.
+A matchup that is favoured according to other tempo players but I struggle with a lot, as Cori-Steel Cutter can quickly take over a game and Murktide Regent can also be difficult to answer for us, while they have Pyroblast for our Murktides.
 Stopping the Cutter is a priority because it snowballs out of control quickly and if they get a second one they often one-shot you even from close to 20 life.
 Beware of their combat tricks as they can get lots of prowess triggers and even give Murktide Regent haste by equipping the Cutter.
 Engineered Explosives may be necessary to survive long enough to stabilize with a Barrowgoyf.
 On the draw you may have to cut one Kaito and you also may need to keep in some Forces even though they are bad against Pyroblast because the Cutter is so deadly and produces multiple threats.

+<youtube-video id="1CWAQ_oUBBw"></youtube-video>
+<youtube-video id="=r_pYbcq92_c" t="5810"></youtube-video>

+#### Sideboarding
+See general sideboarding vs Red Daze decks above but you can also bring in cards that deal with Cutter and/or the tokens (which are white Monks).

+<mtg-cards names="Engineered Explosives|Dread of Night"></mtg-cards>

 ### UB Reanimator